 Most research in security analysis and economics has been carried out independently.
 In recent times, research straddling these two disciplines has emerged.
-For example, malware researchers [8,25] have investigated the behavior of real-life adversaries and how this behavior relates to their economic goals.
-Other researchers [1,11,15] have modeled (coercible) users and security providers as rational agents and used this to investigate the adequacy of different security measures.
-Game-theoretic models have been employed [24,27] to analyze the security of physical environments, such as airports and harbors, and to determine the best strategies to protect them against adversaries.
-Recently, researchers in elections have started investigating this interplay too, for example, in the context of vote buying [18].
+For example, malware researchers (Caballero et al., 2011; Stone-Gross et al., 2011) have investigated the behavior of real-life adversaries and how this behavior relates to their economic goals.
+Other researchers (Anderson, 2001; van Eeten and Bauer, 2008; Gordon and Loeb, 2002) have modeled (coercible) users and security providers as rational agents and used this to investigate the adequacy of different security measures.
+Gametheoretic models have been employed (Shieh et al., 2012; Tambe, 2011) to analyze the security of physical environments, such as airports and harbors, and to determine the best strategies to protect them against adversaries.
+Recently, researchers in elections have started investigating this interplay too, for example, in the context of vote buying (Oppliger et al., 2008).
 We see our work in line with this trend, explicating the interplay between security and economics and highlighting Eve's use as an interface between these disciplines.

 We proceed as follows.
 In Section 2, we review how (voting) protocols are generally formalized in information security and economics, highlighting Eve's special role.
-In Section 3, we describe two voting protocols, a simple voting protocol and Chaum's [9] random sample elections, which we use in Sections 4 and 5 to illustrate how information security researchers and economists analyze voting protocols and to investigate the interplay between these two disciplines.
+In Section 3, we describe two voting protocols, a simple voting protocol and Chaum's random sample elections (Chaum, 2016), which we use in Sections 4 and 5 to illustrate how information security researchers and economists analyze voting protocols and to investigate the interplay between these two disciplines.
 Finally, in Section 6, we draw conclusions and provide a perspective on the scope and some of the challenges of this important interdisciplinary research area.